markhryshchenko/movies-react-app-localServer-axios/README.md

 # The Movies App with local server
 This project use local JSON Server for emulate data transfer between Frontend and Backend.
-The library **Axios** use too (https://github.com/axios/axios-docs).You may see data in the console.
+The library **Axios** use too (https://github.com/axios/axios-docs).
+You may see data in the console.
 When you log in as a user, it uses JWT token.
 You may see data in the console after click button "Log in".
 The file with defaul films name's **db.json**.
 You should run local server and runs the app in the development mode.
 ## First